Random Effects Model: Assumptions and GLS Estimation

 Both the cross-sectional and time-specific effects given by “μi” and “vt” are random error components in the above equations.
 That is, these effects capture the deviations of the individuals (cross-sectional units) and time periods from the mean intercept value of “α“.

 This equation, however, cannot be estimated straightforwardly.
 It is just a simplified expression to illustrate the model.
-The Random Effects Model has to be estimated using Generalized Least Squares (GLS) or Maximum Likelihood Approach.
+Furthermore, the Feasible Generalized Least Squares (FGLS) or Maximum Likelihood Approach estimate the Random Effects Model.
 Here, we will discuss the basics of the GLS estimation of the Random Effects Model.

-Let us consider a basic model with only cross-sectional effects:
+First, let us consider a basic model with only cross-sectional effects:

 GLS Transformation in the Random Effects Model